Women’s Backpacking Gear List (2024) — My Ultralight Approach

 Head Net

-A head net weighs basically nothing and is priceless on trips that are buggy.
+A head net weighs close to nothing and is priceless on trips that are buggy.
 No more worrying about accidentally breathing in bugs or getting bites on your face.
 I also use mine to secure my pillow to my sleeping pad, so it’s dual purpose!

 Back to Table of Contents